Optimisation of ultrafast singlet fission in 1D rings towards unit efficiency: Results and Discussion

 Let us now comment on the nature of such high SF efficiency.
 The region of parameter space around the optimal solution has the following properties: \begin{itemize}[label={},leftmargin=0pt] \item \textbf{Significant singlet delocalisation}, activated by a weak but non-vanishing hopping $J_S \approx (-0.05,-0.001)$ in units of $\varepsilon_S$.
 By being delocalised, the singlets can ``see'' all the $\mathcal{O}(N)$ pairs of neighbouring sites where SF can occur, rather than just the two pairs associated with any given site.
-Additionally, these delocalised singlets also benefit from photoexcitation rate enhancement due to the superradiant optical dipole moment $M\propto \sqrt{N}\mu$. \item \textbf{Fast triplets}, with intermediate hopping $J_T \approx (0.1,0.3)$.
-Hopping promotes the fast separation of the triplets within the ring as soon as they are formed. \item \textbf{Repulsive triplet-triplet interactions}, activated by $\chi \approx (0.02,0.08)$.
+Additionally, these delocalised singlets also benefit from photoexcitation rate enhancement due to the superradiant optical dipole moment $M\propto \sqrt{N}\mu_z$. \item \textbf{Fast triplets}, with intermediate hopping $J_T \approx (0.1,0.3)$.
+Hopping promotes the fast separation of the triplets within the ring as soon as they are formed.
+Quantitative data on triplet-pair separation can be found in Sec.~\ref{a:triplet-separation} of the Appendix, where we show that our optimised solution is characterised by triplets that separate across distant chromophores.
+Conversely, in the resonant triplet-pair solution triplet-pairs are limited to adjacent chromophores. \item \textbf{Repulsive triplet-triplet interactions}, activated by $\chi \approx (0.02,0.08)$.
 These promote the separation of individual triplets and discourage their recombination into singlets at neighbouring pairs of sites. \item \textbf{Strong, resonant singlet-triplet coupling}, by setting $\gamma \approx 0.4$ and triplet energy $\varepsilon_T \approx \varepsilon_S/2$.
 This ensures that the triplets form rapidly and successfully before they can scramble ballistically across the ring. \item \textbf{Disorder} in the triplet hopping term $\sigma_{J_T} \approx 0.1$ and in the triplet-triplet interactions $\sigma_\chi \approx 0.005$.
 This promotes the ``scrambling'' of the state across the triplet manifold, discouraging the periodic re-population of the singlet states.
 The beneficial role of disorder is illustrated in Fig.~\ref{fig:4} (d), where it is evident that $\sigma_{J_T} = 0$ leads to large fluctuations and small SF efficiency.
 Note that while a moderate amount of disorder is beneficial, too much disorder is detrimental as it leads to triplet localisation (and thus slow triplet transport) and off-resonance between the singlet and the triplet pairs. \end{itemize}